 When we refer to Macomb County District Courts, we are referring to:

-41-A District Court: Shelby Township, Macomb Township, City of Utica
+- 41-A District Court: Shelby Township, Macomb Township, Utica

 In Michigan, there are distinct provisions of law designated for the crimes of Possession of Marijuana and and Domestic Violence to obtain a dismissal and suppression of the public record without going to trial.
+When we represent a youthful offender (age 17 but before age 24), we can petition the court to have the individual assigned to HYTA status which also results in a dismissal and sealed record upon successful completion of probation.
 Our blog pages and web site contain several references to these provisions of law which may be linked as follows:

 Delayed Sentencing and Dismissal of Retail Fraud and Disorderly Conduct Cases (also can be used for other misdemeanors and felonies)